top of page

 IMG_0908.PNG

-habitat square footage added
+habitat square footage added (4,000 to date)

-native milkweeds grown
+Texas native milkweeds plants grown (11,000 to date)

-native nectars given away
+native nectar plants given away (2,400 to date)

 leadership volunteer